cdl-geneseo/geneseo-dictionary/C/Chiseled.md

 # Chiseled

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Chiseled

 Created by  Unknown User (tjc13), last modified on Oct 05, 2008

 AJ: Muscular, physically fit; &quot;Ed is really chiseled.&quot; S94 chiseled (AJ) - has a positive connotation about appearance.
 Source: Dictionary of Geneseo English, Fall 1998 Simmington Chiseled (AJ): to have a good physique, usually characteristic of a male's face or muscular/[[ripped]] abdominal muscles.
 Definition of approximately 93% of those surveyed.
 (F06) Unknown by approximately 7% of those surveyed.
 (F06)